We have a fabulous line up of authors and editors for you this year – scroll down to find out more about them and their books (alphabetial order)

 Val McDermid’s novels have been translated into forty languages, and have sold over seventeen million copies.
 A remarkably versatile writer, as well as novels, Val has written radio plays, short stories, non-fiction and even a children’s book and has won many awards internationally, including the CWA Gold Dagger for best crime novel of the year and the LA Times Book of the Year Award.
 She was inducted into the ITV3 Crime Thriller Awards Hall of Fame in 2009, was the recipient of the CWA Cartier Diamond Dagger in 2010 and received the Lambda Literary Foundation Pioneer Award in 2011.
 In 2016, Val received the Outstanding Contribution to Crime Fiction Award at the Theakston Old Peculier Crime Writing Festival and in 2017 received the DIVA Literary Prize for Crime.
 Find out more here https://www.valmcdermid.com/

 Nadine Matheson has always been passionate about writing and storytelling.
 She was born and lives in London and is a Criminal Solicitor.
 In 2016, she won the City University Crime Writing Competition and completed the Creative Writing (Crime/Thriller Novels) MA at City University of London with Distinction in 2018.

 Her crime novel, The Jigsaw Man is out now.
 Find out more at https://www.nadinematheson.com/

 Before becoming a full-time writer, Liz Nugent worked in Irish film, theatre and television.
-Her three novels – Unravelling Oliver, Lying in Wait and Skin Deep have each been Number One bestsellers in Ireland and she has won four Irish Book Awards (two for Skin Deep).
+Her novels – Unravelling Oliver, Lying in Wait and Skin Deep and Our Little Cruelties have been Number One bestsellers in Ireland and she has won four Irish Book Awards (two for Skin Deep).
 She lives in Dublin with her husband.

 Find out more at http://www.liznugent.ie/